 In practice, an Agile project can bring previously siloed teams together.
 That helps with stakeholder engagement, baselining, project scoping, and all of the other frequent problem areas we described above.
 An organization with Agile analytics can better connect its data sources, consolidates its process, and accelerate overall time-to-market for strategic products and services.

 Logic20/20 will help your team connect all of the dots during even your most complex analytics projects, so that you can solve big problems without getting bogged down by unclear objectives or outdated data.
 We believe in the power of visualizations.
-See our infographic on this topic.
-You can also learn more on our business intelligence and analytics page.
+Learn more on our business intelligence and analytics page.